 Mrs. Hobbs has taught grades K-5, preschool, and undergraduate courses for the past 18 years.
 She is currently a 4th grade teacher at Palmetto Elementary School in the Fontana Unified School District where she enjoys creating hands-on experiences in science and other subjects for her students.
 Mrs. Hobbs earned a B.A. degree in Early U.S. History from California State University, Long Beach.
 She also earned a Multiple Subject Teaching Credential, CLAD Certification, and Master's degree in Education from Claremont Graduate University.
 This is the third year Mrs. Hobbs has taught in Project Think.
 She enjoys engaging the children in hands-on science including dissection.
 Mrs. Hobbs believes that the art of teaching is the art of providing children with many opportunities to discover new things.

 Ian has extensive experience teaching art to all ages and developing art curriculum.
-For the past four years, he has instructed classes on the techniques of acrylic painting through the Purple Easel Studios.
+For the past five years, he has instructed classes on the techniques of acrylic painting through the Purple Easel Studios.
 Mr. Kirkpatrick received a Bachelor of Arts in Illustration from the Academy of Arts University in San Francisco.
 He was awarded Best Print Ad Campaign of 2007 by Applied Arts Magazine and was a featured artist in the annual gallery show at the Academy of Arts University in 2008.
 Ian looks forward to sharing his talents and passion for the arts with the Project Think students.